stevemorrisbi/CustomerMessagingStudy/README.md

-# Customer Messaging Study - under development
+# Customer Messaging Study - eCommerce
 ### Analysing and presenting 6 months of customer messaging data to answer the question - Do customers who message purchase items?

 ### This study was conducted in order to develop an automation strategy for an online business.